The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: The Model

-These equations are the continuity, Euler equation, and equation of state (EoS), respectively.
-We assume that the system has spherical symmetry, and we are interested in solving it in one dimension.
-If we assume the fluid is ideal and the system has spherical symmetry, we can reduce the multi-dimensional partial differential equation (PDE) system into the one-dimensional radial-dependent one:
+These equations are the continuity, the Euler equation, and the equation of state (EoS), respectively.
+We assume that the system has spherical symmetry and we are interested in solving it in one dimension.
+If we imply that the fluid is ideal and the system has spherical symmetry we can reduce the multi-dimensional partial differential equation (PDE) system into the one-dimensional, radial-dependent one

-Here, the dynamical variables are $\rho = \rho(r, t)$, $u = u(r, t)$, and $P = P(r, t)$, respectively referring to the density, radial velocity flow, and pressure field distributions, with $g$ being the radial component of an exterior force density.
-As we noted briefly in the introduction, we use the following general linear equation of state:
+Here, the dynamical variables are the $\rho = \rho(r, t)$, $u = u(r, t)$, and $P = P(r, t)$ which means the density, the radial velocity flow, and the pressure field distributions, respectively.
+The $g$ is the radial component of an exterior force density.
+As we presented briefly in the introduction we used the following general linear equation of state

-Several forms of the EOS are available in astrophysics, and polytropic ones have been successfully used in the past; see Emden's famous book~\cite{ref-Emden}.
-A great variety of applications can be found~\cite{ref-Horedt}.
-In Equation~\eqref{eq:03}, the $w$ parameter can vary depending on the type of matter that governs the system's evolution.
-Traditionally, $w=0$ is used; this value corresponds to the EoS for ordinary non-relativistic matter or cold dust.
-For our case, we choose a negative value for $w$ which leads to different kinds of dark-fluid scenarios, as was presented in detail by Perkovic~\cite{ref-Perkov}.
-In this paper, we choose $w=-1$ which represents the simplest case of an expanding universe governed by dark matter.
-Smaller values could cause a ``big rip''.
-The adiabatic speed of sound can be evaluated from Equation~\eqref{eq:03}, and it is easy to show that it is constant:
+Several forms of the EOS are available in astrophysics and polytropic ones were successfully used in the past, see Emden's famous book~\cite{ref-Emden}.
+A great variety of applications can be found in Ref.~\cite{ref-Horedt}.
+In the equation Eq.~\eqref{eq:03}, the $w$ parameter can vary depending on the type of matter that governs the system's evolution.
+Traditionally, the $w=0$ is used which value corresponds to the EoS for ordinary non-relativistic matter or cold dust.
+For our case, we can also choose a negative value for the $w$ which leads us to different kinds of dark-fluid scenarios as was presented in detail by Perkovic~\cite{ref-Perkov}.
+In this paper, we chose $w=-1$ which represents the simplest case of the expanding universe governed by dark matter.
+Smaller values could cause the Big Rip.
+The adiabatic speed of sound can be evaluated from Eq.~\eqref{eq:03} and it is easy to show that it will be constant.

 which is a necessary physical condition.
-Furthermore, let us assume that we have an additional self-gravitating term in Equation~\eqref{eq:02B}.
-In this case, the exterior force density $g$ can be expressed in the following way:
+Furthermore, let us assume that we have an additional self-gravitating term in the Eq.~\eqref{eq:02B}.
+In this case, the exterior force density, $g$ can be expressed in the following way: